 Sam enrolled in our Spring 2019 cohort and joined our Teacher's Assistant Team in Spring 2020!
 In early 2020, she purchased a duplex that she househacks.
 Sam rents out the spare bedroom in her unit as well as the other unit.

 Still on the fence?
 We have a 14-day, iron-clad

 Hundreds of students have already had life-changing experiences with Your First Rental Property, and I'm confident you will too.

-However, if for any reason you're not satisfied with the course, simply email us within 14 days of purchasing and we'll refund you every last cent.
+However, if for any reason you're not satisfied with the course, simply email us by December 21st and we'll refund you every last cent.
 Simple as that.

 This Sounds Awesome!

 How Do I Enroll?